-On November 8, 1999, Enron announced that it had entered into an agreement to sell Enron’s wholly-owned electric utility subsidiary, PGE, to Sierra Pacific Resources for $2.1 billion, comprised of $2.02 billion in cash and the assumption of Enron’s approximately $80 million merger payment obligation.
+On November 8, 1999, Enron announced that it had entered into an agreement to sell Enron’s wholly-owned electric utility subsidiary, Portland General Electric, to Sierra Pacific Resources for $2.1 billion, comprised of $2.02 billion in cash and the assumption of Enron’s approximately $80 million merger payment obligation.
 Sierra Pacific Resources will also assume $1 billion in PGE debt and preferred stock.
 The proposed transaction, which is subject to customary regulatory approvals, is expected to close in late 2000.
 Enron’s carrying amount of PGE is approximately $1.4 billion.

 3 PRICE Risk Management and FINANCIAL INSTRUMENTS